hot9cups/website-for-friend/README.md

 2) Slick frontend.
 Doesn't have to be over the top, but shouldn't look like a website from the 90s ;)

 I'm actually gonna stop right there, as I'd like to leave a lot of choices upto y'all, the design, stack, frameworks.
-So you're all welcome to make PRs, and in the end I'll choose one, and will credit you as a contributor :)
+So you're all welcome to make PRs, and in the end I'll choose one, and will credit you as a contributor when we get the actual website up!
+I will nonetheless merge all PRs which are valid, working websites so your work doesn't go in vain :)

 Head over to [issues](https://github.com/hot9cups/website-for-friend/issues) and start contributing already :)

+Oh, and final note: About the format for making contributions, that's fairly simple.
+Just create another folder with all your work inside it, and push that directory right onto the master branch.
+You could name the folder with your name, github username or whatever you feel appropriate.

+Let's go!

 License
 ----